angelazhou/Fisher-ABM/README.md

 Agent Based Model for the CNH project

+7/1 --------------------------
+Output is not working for parallelized runs (i.e. multiple trips); data is coarse grained to write to output every other iteration for the first 20 and every 20 iterations thereafter.

+sn series of experiments now supported again.

 6/30 --------------------------
 Parallelized code.
 Incorporated initial extraction of tau_s_r.
 OUT temporarily not operational.